 For questions about your Alabama Medicaid (Medicaid) benefits, contact Alabama Medicaid (Medicaid), at 1-800-362-1504, 8 a.m. - 4:30 p.m.
 CT, Monday - Friday.
-TTY users should call
+TTY users should call 1-800-253-0799.

-1-800-253-0799.
 Ask how joining another plan or returning to Original Medicare affects how you get your Alabama Medicaid (Medicaid) coverage.

-Section 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan • ership ends, and your new Medicare and Medicaid coverage begins, you must our medical items, services and prescription drugs through our plan. □Continue to ι se our network providers to receive medical care. □Continue to ι se our network pharmacies or mail order to get your prescriptions filled. - spitalized on the day that your membership ends, your hospital stay will be ur plan until you are discharged (even if you are discharged after your new age begins).
+Section 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan

+- ip ends, and your new Medicare and Medicaid coverage begins, you must medical items, services and prescription drugs through our plan. □Continue to use our network providers to receive medical care. □Continue to use our network pharmacies or mail order to get your prescriptions filled. alized on the day that your membership ends, your hospital stay will be blan until you are discharged (even if you are discharged after your new begins).
 Section 5 We must end your membership in the plan in certain situations Section 5.1 When must we end your membership in the plan?
-We must end you ur membership in the plan if any of the following happen: ☐ If you no long er have Medicare Part A and Part B. people who a have a 6 mon onger eligible for Medicaid.
-As stated in Chapter 1, section 2.1, our plan is for re eligible for both Medicare and Medicaid.
-We must notify you in writing that you th grace period to regain eligibility before you are disenrolled.
-For more in the grace period and how it may affect your costs under this plan, please see ction 1.1. □If you do not p pay your medical spend down, if applicable. □If you move o ut of our service area. □If you are awa y from our service area for more than 6 months. • e or take a long trip, call Customer Service to find out if the place you are moving to is in our plan's area . □If you become e incarcerated (go to prison). □If you are no I onger a United States citizen or lawfully present in the United States. □If you lie or wi drug coverage thhold information about other insurance you have that provides prescription e. information at nally give us incorrect information when you are enrolling in our plan and that fects your eligibility for our plan.
-(We cannot make you leave our plan for this we get permission from Medicare first.) medical care ously behave in a way that is disruptive and makes it difficult for us to provide for you and other members of our plan.
-(We cannot make you leave our plan for pless we get permission from Medicare first.)

-□ If you let someone else use your UnitedHealthcare member ID card to get medical care.
+We must end your n nembership in the plan if any of the following happen: □If you no longer h ave Medicare Part A and Part B. people who are e have a 6 month g per eligible for Medicaid.
+As stated in Chapter 1, section 2.1, our plan is for eligible for both Medicare and Medicaid.
+We must notify you in writing that you race period to regain eligibility before you are disenrolled.
+For more e grace period and how it may affect your costs under this plan, please see on 1.1. □If you do not pay your medical spend down, if applicable. ☐If you move out o f our service area. □If you are away fr om our service area for more than 6 months. • take a long trip, call Customer Service to find out if the place you are moving is in our plan's area. ☐ If you become inc carcerated (go to prison). ☐If you are no long er a United States citizen or lawfully present in the United States. □If you lie or withhed drug coverage. old information about other insurance you have that provides prescription information affect y give us incorrect information when you are enrolling in our plan and that ts your eligibility for our plan.
+(We cannot make you leave our plan for this get permission from Medicare first.) medical care for ly behave in a way that is disruptive and makes it difficult for us to provide you and other members of our plan.
+(We cannot make you leave our plan for s we get permission from Medicare first.) □If you let someon e else use your UnitedHealthcare UCard to get medical care.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.)

-If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. □ If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan.
+\square If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. □ If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan.